reuben-idan/MyNews_Reader/PROJECT_PROGRESS_UPDATE.md

 - **Challenge**: Managing global state for user preferences, saved articles, and real-time updates
 - **Solution**: Implemented React Context for theme management, React Query for server state, and local storage for user preferences

-## What's Next? – Your Plan for the Upcoming Week
+## What's Next? – Plan for the Upcoming Week

 ### 🚀 **Immediate Next Steps (This Week)**